 However, this is a more difficult problem than it seems on its surface.
 There are two major issues: the data are noisy and the data are expensive and difficult to collect.
 To deal with these issues, a wide array of different mathematical and statistical techniques has been employed to attempt to separate the signal from the noise.
 Some algorithms seem to work better for some datasets than others.
 For example, Dynamical Bayesian Network approaches seem to work extremely well when there are a lot of experimental conditions and few genes.
 Other algorithms work better for datasets with many genes and few conditions.
 There are also ways to use different types of data as prior knowledge to give algorithms a good starting point.

-The primary goal of this work is to provide an easy to follow and comprehensive approach to the inferring gene regulatory networks.
+The primary goal of this work is to provide an easy-to-follow and comprehensive approach to the inference of gene regulatory networks.
 It will bring together the wide array of techniques and schools of thought currently used in this rapidly developing field.
+Though we focus on genetic networks, most of the ideas we outline apply to any networks in which entity values are measured and we want to determine causal relationships among entities.

-The idea is to first describe the current state-of-the-art when it comes to algorithms.
+The approach is to first describe the current state-of-the-art when it comes to algorithms.
 Running examples will be worked through for each algorithm, giving the reader an understanding of how the numbers are actually being manipulated by the algorithm.
-Necessary background information will be given to facilitate the understanding of each algorithm.
+We provide necessary background information to facilitate the understanding of each algorithm.
 Then, we will describe how to combine these algorithms to obtain a better answer than only using one alone.
-There are several ways to accomplish this.
-One way is for an experimenter to create a prior using other types of data.
-Another way is that the answers of various algorithms can also be combined into one consensus network.
+Several algorithms will combine to form a pipeline and the user may choose to form a variety of different pipelines.
 These different pipelines will be presented in the context of varying types and sizes of datasets.
-The main idea behind this pipelining approach is that there is likely no one-size-fits-all algorithm that will work with every dataset, so teaching the reader how to design their own algorithms by mixing and matching will be the most beneficial approach.
-Code and datasets will be provided in online supplemental materials.It is our hope that this becomes a text that is used by researchers in the field.
-As such, we have also submitted this text to another publishing company, Morgan Claypool.
-We understand that this may create some difficulties in the publication process, and we apologize for that.
-It is our intention to choose the option with the largest impact factor, so we can reach as many researchers as possible.
+The main idea behind this pipelining approach is that there is likely no one-size-fits-all algorithm that will work with every dataset, so teaching the reader how to design his or her own algorithms by mixing and matching will contribute to the state of the art.
+Code and datasets will be provided in online supplemental materials.

-Thank you very much for your time and understanding.
+We are submitting this proposal simultaneously to you and to Morgan Claypool.
+Dennis has published with both and likes you both.
+Our main goal is to contribute to the state of the art, so we want as wide a readership as possible.

 Sincerely,